kuzzleio/documentation/src/core/1/guides/essentials/secrets-vault/index.md

 ## Load encrypted secrets at startup

-Kuzzle will try to decrypt the provided file in one of the following ways in order of priority:
+Kuzzle will try to decrypt the provided file using the following locations, in that order of priority:
-  - in the command `./bin/kuzzle start --secrets-file /var/secrets.enc.json`
+  - in the command line: `./bin/kuzzle start --secrets-file /var/secrets.enc.json`
   - in an environment variable `export KUZZLE_SECRETS_FILE=/var/secrets.enc.json`
   - the default one present at the location `<kuzzle dir>/config/secrets.enc.json`

-The decryption key must be provided in one of the following ways, always in order of priority:
+The decryption key must be provided in one of the following ways, in order of priority as well:
-  - in the command `./bin/kuzzle start --vault-key verystrongpassword`
+  - in the command line: `./bin/kuzzle start --vault-key verystrongpassword`
   - in an environment variable `export KUZZLE_VAULT_KEY=verystrongpassword`

-Kuzzle start is interrupted if:
+Kuzzle start sequence ends in failure if:
   - a decryption key is provided and Kuzzle cannot find a file
   - Kuzzle finds a file and no decryption key is provided

-## Access secrets in plugin
+## Accessing secrets in plugin

-Once Kuzzle has successfully loaded the file containing the secrets, he will expose its content to all the plugins.
+Once Kuzzle has successfully loaded the file containing the secrets, it exposes its decrypted content to all plugins.

 Secrets are accessible in the [secrets](/core/1/plugins/plugin-context/secrets) property of the plugin context.